 - Identify various methods used for procurement of construction services.

-This course has been accredited by the Canadian Construction Association (CCA) to two (2) credits towards Gold Seal Certification upon successful completion of this course.
+This course is worth two (2) credits towards Gold Seal Certification upon successful completion.

 Ralph Lembcke P. GSC., (full bio)